Year 9

 Science

 Students examine models of energy transfer in Physics, explore radioactivity, the periodic table and the structure of atoms in Chemistry.
 In Biology, they how human systems respond to external changes.
-In Earth Sciences they look into the Carbon Cycle There is a leading learners program for available for this subject
+In Earth Sciences they look into the Carbon Cycle There is a leading learners program available for this subject

 Studies of Society and Environment

 Students develop their inquiry, interpretation, analysis, and communication skills.
 Students learn about the making of the modern world from 1750-1918, including Australia’s history and World War 1.
 Students also study features of biomes, the impacts of global interconnections and food security, processes for constitutional change, and influences on civic participation.
-There is a leading learners program for available for this subject
+There is a leading learners program available for this subject

 Homeroom